Hike with views of Lake Aeroflex, Whites Pond, and planes taking off from a small airport.

 3.6 – RED (Andover Junction) rounds a corner and starts to head back.

 This area has several unmarked paths, including an orange triangle not on the map.
 That likely leads out to The Sussex Branch trail which runs parallel and out of view.

 Keep following the unmarked path, veering left if there is an option.
 [This is a vague area on the map!].

 4.0 – End up at BLUE (Limestone), though blue blazes may not be at this junction.

 Take a side trip out to Whites Pond: Turn LEFT and follow BLUE for few steps to the Sussex Branch rail trail.

-Turn RIGHT on Sussex Branch to check out Whites Pond and then retrace to this point.
+Then retrace to this point.
 Now follow BLUE (Limestone).